github/secure_headers/docs/upgrading-to-6-0.md

 SecureHeaders.use_secure_headers_override(request, :dynamic_override)
 ```

-Prior to 6.0.0, the response would NOT include an `X-Frame-Options` header since the named override would be a copy of the default configuration, but with `X-Content-Type-Options` set to `nosniff`.
+Prior to 6.0.0, the response would NOT include a `X-Frame-Options` header since the named override would be a copy of the default configuration, but with `X-Content-Type-Options` set to `nosniff`.
 As of 6.0.0, the above code results in both `X-Frame-Options` set to `DENY` AND `X-Content-Type-Options` to `nosniff`.

 ## `ContentSecurityPolicyConfig#merge` and `ContentSecurityPolicyReportOnlyConfig#merge` work more like `Hash#merge`